Faculty in the Department of History

 Robert H. Greene teaches courses in Russian, Soviet, and East European history.
 His research focuses on the religious, cultural, and political history of the Russian Empire and Soviet state.
 His first monograph, Bodies Like Bright Stars, is a study of Russian Orthodox devotion to saints and relics in the late 19th-early 20th centuries.

-Professor Greene advises graduate students working in all fields of imperial and Soviet-era Russian history, with particular emphasis on cultural and religious history.
-He is accepting students in the next graduate admissions cycle.
-Prospective graduate students interested in working with Professor Greene should contact him directly by email.
-Current doctoral students interested in preparing an examination field in modern European or Russian history should contact Professor Greene.
+Greene advises graduate students working in all fields of imperial and Soviet-era Russian history, with particular emphasis on cultural and religious history.
+Prospective MA students, and current PhD students preparing an examination field in modern European or Russian history, should contact him with questions.

 Field of Study